paulieguk/LDW-Feb22/Content/Instructions-006.md

 The previous lab you created a container and connected to the container using a bash shell.
-This time you will create a new container image this time connecting via a Web connection. nginx is a light weight web server and you will be using a container that has that contains that WebServer
+This time you will create a new container image this time connecting via a Web connection. nginx is a light weight web server and you will be using a container that contains the WebServer

 1. [] From the Admin page select **Container Images** from the Containers tile
 1. [] Click **+ Create Container Images** from the top right corner